 You’ll also feel alone and emotionally unfulfilled because you’re with someone who does not have the emotional bandwidth to give you what you want.

-In cases, where you want to stick it out or you need to stay in a relationship with a narcissist temporarily while planning your escape, here are some ways to cope:
+If you were able to spot a narcissist in your life, and you want to stick it out, or you need to stay in a relationship with a narcissist temporarily while planning your escape, here are some ways to cope:

 1. Create boundaries: Narcissists have little regard for personal space and feel that they have the right to invade your possessions and your mind.
 That’s why it’s important to set clear boundaries and take action if they are not honored.